cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 }
 ```

-Mapping between UI elements and object that represents them is showed on the diagram below:
+The mapping between UI elements and object that represents them is showed in the diagram below:

 ![stable element relation diagram](stable_element_diagram.jpg)

-The problem of stale reference can occure on any level of our object hirerchy: our deactive button could be re-rendered, it's containing list element or the whole user list was replace with the newer version of html.
+The problem of stale reference can occur on any level of our object hierarchy: our deactivate button could be re-rendered, it's containing list element or the whole user list was replaced with the newer version of HTML.

-All methods for locating WebElement in my test always return StableWebElement wrapper and the problem with StaleObjectReferenceException disappeared.

 ### Implementing StableWebElement